sino30535/DDPG-portfolio-management/README.md

 * The action contains cash position, 15 stock's long position, and 15 stock's short position.
 * Observe stock price data every minutes, but only act in every 7 minutes.
 * In each step, in addition to the original (s, a, r, s') , other state-action pairs of'inferred steps' were also collected and store in     the replay memory buffer.

+# Results
+* The models were built in a time series rolling scheme, using data from previous month to build rl model and test on next month.
+* The model reach 14% rate of return from 2018/02/01 to 2018/10/29, compare with 5.6% rate of return using strategy of buy 15 stocks uniformly and hold and -16.8% rate of return using strategy of buy best performance stock in last month.
+* The rl model in stock market can be very unstable and suffered a lot from overfitting.
+* The model only buy and sell with very small portion of portfolio, it didn't change position very often during the month.